 - 1. All entries must be submitted online at www.nzbookawards.nz - 2.
 Submissions may be made singly or you can submit several titles at once. - 3.
 You must complete the Entered Title section for each book submitted and one Declaration per online submission.
 At any time you can finish submissions and move to the payment screen. - 4.
 For both print and e-book titles: a Title Information sheet and hi-res digital author and cover images must be uploaded at the time an entry is submitted. - 5.
 For e-books: metadata proof of publication date and details on download expiry dates are also required. - 6.
 Payments will only be accepted online by credit card. - 7.
-For all titles, materials must be forwarded to the Awards Administrator at the same time as submission: - In respect of print books: - FOUR (4) copies of each title being submitted must be received by the Awards Administrator no later than four days after submission of the online entry form. - For titles with an on-sale date of November or December where the physical book is not yet with the publisher, four sets of printed proofs should be submitted within the four-day deadline, In these cases, physical copies of the book must be with the Administrator no later than 5pm, Wednesday 22 November. - > The delivery address for physical books and proofs is:
+For all titles, materials must be forwarded to the Awards Administrator at the same time as submission: - In respect of print books: - FOUR (4) copies of each title being submitted must be received by the Awards Administrator no later than four days after submission of the online entry form. - For titles with an on-sale date of November or December where the physical book is not yet with the publisher, four sets of printed proofs should be submitted within the four-day deadline, In these cases, physical copies of the book must be with the Administrator no later than 5pm, Thursday, 21 November. - The delivery address for physical books and proofs is:

+Ockham New Zealand Book Awards

+c/- Auckland Writers Festival

+Level 2, The Darby Building

+8 Darby Street

+Auckland 1010

-Ockham New Zealand Book Awards c/- Auckland Writers Festival Level 2, The Darby Building 8 Darby Street Auckland 1010 (Cnr Darby & Elliot Streets, entry via Elliot St)
+(Cnr Darby & Elliot Streets, entry via Elliot St)

-Please note: The address for book deliveries has changed from previous years.
-Please ensure that distribution staff are aware of the correct address.
+Please ensure that distribution staff are aware of this address.